azharshukor/trilingo/README.md

 # trilingo
-Trilingo is a web app designed for children aged 4-6 to learn English, Malay and Chinese simultaneously.
-With Trilingo, children can learn new words by simply capturing photos of objects.
-The app will then let the children know what it is and how to pronounce it in English, Malay and Chinese.
+Trilingo is a web app tailored for children aged 4-6, facilitating simultaneous learning of two mother tongue languages.
+Through Trilingo, children can easily learn new words by capturing photos of objects.
+The app not only identifies the objects but also teaches pronunciation.
+Trilingo currently supports Chinese, Japanese, Korean, Malay, and Tamil languages.